Learning Geometry and Topology via Multi-Chart Flows: EXPERIMENTS

-\paragraph{Sphere and torus.} We consider modeling distributions supported on two dimensional sphere and two dimensional torus using RealNVP flows, where the data and the ground truth geometric quantities are obtained using Geomstats \citep{miolane2020geomstats_jmlr,miolane2024geomstats_software} and Pyro \citep{bingham2019pyro}.
+\paragraph{Sphere and Torus.} We consider modeling distributions supported on two dimensional sphere and two dimensional torus using RealNVP flows \citep{dinh2017realnvp}, where the data and the ground truth geometric quantities are obtained using Geomstats \citep{miolane2020geomstats_jmlr,miolane2024geomstats_software} and Pyro \citep{bingham2019pyro}.
 For \singlem\ and \single, we use $12$ layers for $\bg$ and $36$ layers for $\bh$.
 For \mult, we use $4$ charts, each chart with $3$ layers for $\bg$ and $9$ layers for $\bh$.
-For both manifolds, we consider both the uniform distribution, denoted as -U, and the mixture of Vom-Mises Fisher and Bivariate Von-Mises distributions, denoted as -M, respectively.
-As shown in Figure~\ref{fig:sphere-torus-results}, \mult\ yields the best performances in all cases considered.
+For both manifolds, we consider both the uniform distribution, denoted as -U, and the mixture of Von-Mises Fisher and Bivariate Von-Mises distributions, denoted as -M, respectively.
+Figure~\ref{fig:sphere-torus-results} shows that \mult\ yields the best performances in all cases considered.
 We additionally report the persistence diagrams computed based on the corresponding distance estimates.
 If these pairwise distances do not accurately reflect the topology of the underlying manifold, the resulting persistent homology may fail to recover the true topological features.
-Figure~\ref{fig:sphere-torus-diagrams} verifies that the distances as learned using \mult\ allows to correctly identify the topological structure of the sphere; further diagrams can be found in the Appendix.
+Figure~\ref{fig:sphere-torus-diagrams} verifies that the distances as learned using \mult\ allow to correctly identify the topological structure of the sphere; further diagrams can be found in Section~\ref{sec:app-res-sphere-torus}.

-\paragraph{Triangular meshes.}
+\paragraph{Triangular Meshes.}

-We use RealNVP flows with identical structures as before.
-The triangular meshes are provided by Trimesh \citep{dawson2025trimesh}.
+We use the same RealNVP flows \citep{dinh2017realnvp} as for sphere and torus and triangular meshes provided by Trimesh \citep{dawson2025trimesh}.
 Inspired by Trimesh, we refine the mesh and approximate the ground truth distances between the points using a neighborhood graph; for a dense enough mesh this approximation is reasonable.
-The results in Figure~\ref{fig:mesh-results} show that for these irregular shapes \mult\ still provides consistently better reconstructions and distance measures.
+Figure~\ref{fig:mesh-results} shows that for these irregular shapes \mult\ still provides consistently better reconstructions and distance measures.
 Also, it enables calculating the exponential maps and logarithmic maps, even if the true ones are intractable.

-\paragraph{Motion capture data.}
+\paragraph{Motion Capture Data.}